Kwazinator/DiscordBot/Mainfiles/README.md

 sdfsdf
 any main push or commits will execute the script again.

 PS.
-Ive hid the Oauth token now so you hackers cant get me
+Ive hid tasdfhe Oauth token now so you hackers cant get me

 test test test etses another test and another testfdsaasdfasdfafasdf
 #########################################################fdsafsda##